-In striving to bring uniformity to the process of response and recovery planning, we have developed a template that will assist you with the development of an AHCP outline for your province.
+In striving to bring uniformity to the process of response and recovery planning, we have developed a template that will assist you with the development of an AHCP outline for your district municipality.

-Need help with developing the plan outline for the AHCP for your province?
-Then dip into the Template Folder.
+Need help with developing the plan outline for the AHCP for your district municipality?
+Then dip into the Template Folder.27